Church of St John the Divine, Frankby

 The Church of St John the Divine, is in Frankby Road, Frankby, Wirral, Merseyside, England.
-It is an active Anglican parish church in the deanery of Wirral, North, the archdeaconry of Chester and the diocese of Chester.
+It is a lively and active Anglican parish church in the deanery of Wirral North, the archdeaconry of Chester and the diocese of Chester.
+It is informal and evangelical in worship style combining some elements of tradition, contemporary music and culture.
 Its benefice is united with that of St Nicholas, Greasby.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 The church was built in 1861–62, and was designed by W. and J. Hay.

 Architecture

 Exterior

 St John's is built in stone and has slate roofs with bands of different colours.
 It consists of a three-bay nave with a south porch, a north aisle, a chancel, and a north vestry.
 There is a bellcote on the east gable of the nave.
 Along the walls of the nave are buttresses and two-light windows containing Geometric tracery, and along the wall of the aisle are paired windows.
 The east window has three lights.